Integrating Honeygain SDK with Windows .NET/C# applications

 Verifying SDK service state

-To verify if SDK service is running call .IsRunning() method:
+To verify whether the SDK service is running, call .IsRunning():

 bool running = Hgsdk.IsRunning();